-Salle Sauvage (2017) Giclee on Hahnemuhle Pearl Paper in eds: medium 60 x 80cm (25); large 90 x 120cm (15); XL 120 x 160cm (10), XXL 150 x 190cm (7).
+Salle Sauvage (2017) Giclee on Hahnemuhle Pearl Paper in eds: medium 60 x 80cm (15); large 90 x 120cm (10); XL 120 x 160cm (7), XXL 150 x 190cm (3).
 All +2AP.
 Affordable Small Limited Eds on POD Satin Paper also available.
-Buy Art Now

-“The bearing of children ought to become as free from danger and long debility to civilised woman as it is to the savage.”— Thomas Huxley
+“The bearing of children ought to become as free from danger and long debility to civilised woman as it is to the savage.”— Thomas Huxley.

 ‘Salle Sauvage’ translates to ‘primitive room’, a term coined by renowned obstretician Michel Odent in reference to his hospital in Pithiviers, France, with rooms designed to accommodate the primal instincts of labouring women.
 Here, a glass Cube set within the urban landscape of London becomes a metaphor for Odent’s primitive room and a woman’s connection with nature through homebirth.
-It is as though the walls of a living room have become transparent admitting our spectatorship into the private space of a birthing woman, perhaps for our enlightenment more than vicariousness.
+It is as though the walls of a living room have become transparent admitting our spectatorship into the private space of a birthing woman, perhaps for our enlightenment as well as vicariousness.